 Cairo is known to be the heart and soul of Egypt.
 The city is the biggest metropolitan area in Africa, the Arab world and the 15th largest in the world.
 Cairo is very well famous for being the home many majestic monuments like the majestic Giza Complex which holds one of last remaining of the Seven Wonders of the Ancient World the Great Pyramid of Khufu, the world’s oldest Statue the sole guardian Of Egypt the Sphinx, the world’s oldest pyramid the step pyramid and Egypt’s first capital Memphis city and the sole Guardian of Egypt the great Sphnix.
 In the center of Cairo just across from the Tahrir square is the House of mystery and wonder the Egyptian Museum that holds more than 120,000 rare Ancient Egyptian Artifacts from more than 4000 years ago.
 Cairo holds some of the world’s oldest churches from the Coptic era like the hanging church, Abu Serga and many more.
 The city was created in 969 AD when it was constructed by the Fatimid dynasty on a location we call today “Old Cairo“.
 Because of all the Islamic architecture, old Cairo is revered to as “The city of Thousand Minarets”.
 One of the biggest monuments located in old Cairo is the golden Street of Khan El Khalili which is one of the oldest marketplaces in the history of the Middle East and Al Muizz Street that has the greatest concentration of medieval architectural treasures in the Islamic world.
 One landmark in Egypt that can’t be missed is the glorious Citadel of Salah El Din, built in the 12th century and within its walls lies many amazing structures like the mesmerizing Muhammad Ali mosque and surrounding the citadel a great number of beautiful mosques like Ibn Tulan, Amr Ibn Alas mosque, al Rifai and many more.
 One of Cairo’s greatest attractions is the soulful Nile river which leads to the marvelous city of Luxor and Aswan.

-Here are amazing two days trips to from Hurghada by plane, that will make you able to visit all of these attractions with a private Egyptologist tour guide.
+Here are amazing two days trips to Cairo from Hurghada by plane, that will make you able to visit all of these attractions with a private Egyptologist tour guide.

 Luxor the Ancient City and What it Contains

 Famous for being one of the globe’s greatest open-air museum, the magical city of Luxor is located on the east bank of the Nile river in southern Egypt where many Kings and Queens choose to immortalize their legacy and safeguard it from oblivion by constructing the phenomenal Valley of the Kings which is located in the heart of a mountain that holds more than 63 tombs.
 The valley has 20 royal tombs from the New Kingdom like the Ramsess dynasty, Tutankhamun, Amenhotep I, Thutmose and many more great rulers.
 The city is protected by the colossi of Memnon constructed by Amenhotep III The city also holds the extraordinary temple of Queen Hatshepsut constructed in 1479 BC, one of the new kingdom most successful pharaoh and the temple is truly magnificent as it is an example of the brilliant classical architecture of that era.
 One of the city’s great attractions is the beautiful Luxor temple, the house of the Sun God Amon, his wife Goddess of motherhood Mut and The Moon God Khonsu.
 Luxor is also the home of the world’s biggest and oldest religious temple in history the Karnak where the worship of many deities took place through the old Kingdom.
+Nile cruise from Hurghada is a great chance to explore what Upper Egypt has to offer!!!

 Also, you can spend a magical day trip to Luxor from Hurghada or two days Luxor tours from Hurghada, that will make you able to witness all of these attractions with a private Egyptologist tour guide.